vindou/cs180-team-project/ReadMe.md

 which conversations the User is involved in, as well as write all of the conversation names to a file.
 Also, given a conversation name, the database can retrieve all messages from that conversation.
 This will be helpful for implementing a search option.

+Client.java:
+This interface represents a very basic outline of what we currently expect to be necessary for our Client-side class in phase
+2. As of phase 1, we are using this interface as a foundation which we expect to add to as we enter the next phase.
+The run() method is needed so that the class can connect to the Server, and the stop() method will disconnect from the server when the Client no longer wishes to be active.

+Server.java:
+This interface also is representative of a very basic outline for phase 2.
+This interface represents the server, also containing a run() method so that a connectiono can be established with the client.
+Again, as of phase 1  this interface is a  simple foundation to build on later.
+The shutdown() method will stop all connections if the server would need to be shutdown for any reason.